Millions of people dream of retiring to Florida to enjoy the warm weather in a state known for catering to older residents.

 Florida has a relatively high cost of living

 Florida’s cost of living might be higher than you think.
-According to the Missouri Economic Research and Information Center, the state had a cost of living index score of 101 in the third quarter of 2023.
+According to the Missouri Economic Research and Information Center, the state had a cost of living index score of 102.4 in the second quarter of 2024.

 Bottom line